Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 	.info h4 { margin: 0 0 5px; color: #777; }
 </code></pre></div></div> <br>

 <p> Next, the title and popups can be configured.
+This requires defining several different functions.
+First, to create the box for the title and popups, a control structure must be created via "L.control();": this is a command that tells Leaflet to include a certain element such as zoom buttons, a scale bar, a layer toggle, etc. In this case, however, the control structure is a custom defined element.  </p> <br>

-This requires defining several different functions.  </p> <br>
+<p>  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 	// Leaflet control structure that shows state info on hover